Our founding

 Defining the theater renovation practice

-Hardy and the firm develop a distinctive approach to historic theater renovation, working on landmark New York venues including the Brooklyn Academy of Music and establishing the firm as the preeminent theater architects in the United States.
+The firm develops a distinctive approach to historic theater renovation, working on landmark New York venues including the Brooklyn Academy of Music and establishing the firm as the preeminent theater architects in the United States.

 1983